tcj2001/bitunix-automated-crypto-trading/README.md

     - selected signals with strength
     - all signals with strength
     - position history
-    - clicking on the ticker symbol will open the chart page
+    - clicking on the ticker symbol will open the current selected period chart in modal window
-    - maintians a list of notification which can be access by clicking on the notification
+    - notification are written to log file and can be displayed by clicking the message bar
     - Config button allows to edit the confix.txt file directly from the app
-  - Candlestick charts for all timeframes (1m, 5m, 15m, 1h, 1d) on a single page with all indicators
-    - Chart is activated when you click on the ticker symbol
+    - Candlestick charts for all timeframes (1m, 5m, 15m, 1h, 1d) on a single page avaible when you click the charts button
 - Technical analysis including:
   - Moving Averages
   - MACD